-Purpose of speech and debate clause is to protect Congress members from lawsuits over what they say
+Speech and debate clause protects Congress members from lawsuits over legislative speech

 The general purpose of the speech and debate clause is to protect members of Congress from having to worry that anything they say in the course of legislative activities will implicate them in a lawsuit.